Rapid Reaction Brigade (Portugal): Independent Airborne Brigade missions

-As the ancestor of the Rapid Reaction Brigade, the Independent Airborne Brigade made several missions to several different countries mainly in peacekeeping operations.
+As the ancestor of the Rapid Reaction Brigade, the Independent Airborne Brigade made several missions to several countries mainly in peacekeeping operations.
 Paratrooper Battalions were sent to Bosnia, East-Timor and Kosovo.

 Afghanistan

 After the creation of the brigade, the unit was sent to Afghanistan.
 An entire Commando company was sent to the area (western provinces), suffering the first KIA of the Portuguese Armed Forces since the end of the Portuguese Colonial War, during a daytime patrol.
 The KIA Comando was 1st Sergeant Roma Pereira, mortally hit when an IED detonated his Humvee.

 The Comandos were replaced by a company of Paratroopers who suffered no casualties while performing the mission.
 This company was yet again replaced by a second company of Comandos.

 Bosnia

 In the beginning of 2007, the Portuguese Defense Minister decided to end the mission in Bosnia due to the lack of need of a military presence in the area.
 All units from the Rapid Reaction Brigade and from the Portuguese Mechanized Brigade present in the region withdrew.